marcoemorais/puzzles-cpp/divide-and-conquer/indexisvalue/indexisvalue.md

 ---
 ## References

-This problem appears as Problem 3.3 of
+This problem appears as Problem 3.3 in
 <cite data-cite="roughgarden2017algorithms">(Roughgarden, 2017)</cite>.

 ```